AdMoR/admor.github.io/_posts/2023-12-27-3 Docker best practices to muscle up your game.markdown

 You can increase the speed of consequent build by optimizing the order of the operations.

-Let's see an example of unoptimized Docker file
+Let's see an example of the consequences of an unoptimized Docker file (like the one of the previous section)

 ![no optim]({{site.baseurl}}/assets/img/no_optim_docker_copy.png){: width="550" }